amesar/mlflow-fun/README.md

 ## Setup

-Before running the examples, you need to install the MLflow Python environment and launch a MLflow server.
+Before running the examples, you need to install the MLflow Python environment and launch an MLflow server.

 ### Install